All Saints (TV series): Opening credits

 The first opening theme song for All Saints began with several deep breaths and then went into a tune played by a saxophone.
-The melody bears a striking similarity to "Fly By Night", the first track on Jethro Tull frontman Ian Anderson's 1983 debut album Walk Into Light.
+The melody bears a striking similarity to "Fly by Night", the first track on Jethro Tull frontman Ian Anderson's 1983 debut album Walk into Light.
 This played over the top of several shots of the cast members.
-Actors names were in the font Zurich Extra Condensed and underlined.
-Intercut were shots of hands, various medical equipment and medicine.
+Actors' names were in the font Zurich Extra Condensed and underlined.
+Intercut were shots of hands, various medical equipment, and medicine.

-The second opening theme song was first used when the opening was upgraded in mid-season two.
-The same song was used however drums were added to give it more of an authentic sound.
-The shots of cast changed and names of actors and their characters were now present.
+The second opening theme song was first used when the opening was upgraded in the middle of season two.
+The same song was used, but drums were added to give it more of an authentic sound.
+The shots of cast changed, and names of actors and their characters were now present.
 The font remained the same.
-Shots of hands, medical vehicles and equipment were also present.
+Shots of hands, medical vehicles, and equipment were also present.

 The first major overhaul of the opening happened in season four, when the titles were completely changed.
 They now began with several deep breaths over a blue screen with a vision of hands in the background.
-The screen was set up with a slide of the actor in the centre, with deep blue all around and medical notation.
+The screen was set up with a slide of the actor in the centre, with deep blue all around, and medical notation.
 The theme was more stringy and only involved a small saxophone part.
-Medical crosses, bottles and syringes were present in the opening.
+Medical crosses, bottles, and syringes were present in the opening.
 This coincided with the change from the standard TV 4:3 aspect ratio to widescreen 16:9.

-The second major overhaul of the opening happened in season seven, when the whole layout and font used were completely changed to mark the revamp of the show and its change of focus to the Emergency Department.
-The basic undertone of the theme was still there, however another saxophone overtone was added tho give the theme more authenticity.
-The images were also upgraded to include ambulances, surgical equipment and people rushing around in the background.
+The second major overhaul of the opening happened in season seven, when the whole layout and font used were completely changed to mark the revamp of the show and its change of focus to the emergency department.
+The basic undertone of the theme was still there, but another saxophone overtone was added to give the theme more authenticity.
+The images were also upgraded to include ambulances, surgical equipment, and people rushing around in the background.
 The font changed and actors and characters were now in the font Imprint MT Shadow.
-This set of opening titles continues until the end of season eight.
+This set of opening titles continued until the end of season eight.